Jalen Virgil

-Jalen Lorenzo Virgil (born July 13, 1998) is an American football wide receiver and return specialist for the Denver Broncos of the National Football League (NFL).
-He played college football at Appalachian State.
+Jalen Lorenzo Virgil (born July 13, 1998) is an American professional football wide receiver.
+He played college football for the Appalachian State Mountaineers.

 College career

 Virgil was a member of the Appalachian State Mountaineers for six seasons, redshirting his true freshman season.
 In his final season, he caught 15 passes for 226 yards and one touchdown and returned 26 kickoffs for a school-record 781 yards and two touchdowns.

 Professional career

+Denver Broncos

 Virgil signed with the Denver Broncos as an undrafted free agent on April 30, 2022.
 He made the Broncos' initial 53-man roster out of training camp.

-On November 13, 2022, Virgil scored a 66 yard touchdown on his first career reception during a 17–10 loss to the Tennessee Titans.
+On November 13, 2022, Virgil scored a 66-yard touchdown on his first career reception during a 17–10 loss to the Tennessee Titans.

+On August 22, 2023, Virgil was placed on injured reserve, ending his season.

+On August 27, 2024, Virgil was waived by the Broncos.

+Buffalo Bills

+On August 28, 2024, Virgil was signed to the Buffalo Bills' practice squad.
+He was promoted to the active roster on November 8, 2024.
+Virgil was released by the Bills on December 14, and re-signed to the practice squad.

+Virgil signed a reserve/future contract with Buffalo on January 28, 2025.
+On August 14, Virgil was waived by the Bills with an injury designation.

+Arizona Cardinals

+On November 12, 2025, Virgil signed with the Arizona Cardinals' practice squad, but released a week later.